Rambo

 In 1972, I published my debut novel, First Blood.
 Called “the father of the modern action novel,” it was widely and enthusiastically reviewed.
 It was taught in high schools and colleges.
 It became a 1982 film, starring Sylvester Stallone, and led to a series of films about Rambo, who joined the ranks of the top five internationally recognized thriller icons: Sherlock Holmes, Tarzan, James Bond, and Harry Potter.

 Gauntlet Press published signed, numbered collectors' editions of all three Rambo novels, with an abundance of extras, including informative essays that are essential to an understanding of the background to the series.
 There are unpublished chapters, script pages, photographs, publicity posters, and a ton of other items.
 These definitive versions are available only from Gauntlet Press and a few other on-line sources: 500 copies of the numbered version and 52 copies of the lettered version.
 Here's a link to Gauntlet Press and more information.
+These special editions are now out of print but might be available at secondary markets, such as eBay and ABE books.

 Let’s start with some basics.
 First Blood was your first novel, right?